USS Santa Fe (CL-60): Iwo Jima and Okinawa campaigns

-Santa Fe was decommissioned on 29 October 1946 and attached to the Bremerton Group, US Pacific Reserve Fleet.
-She was struck from the Naval Vessel Register on 1 March 1959 and sold on 9 November to Zidell Explorations, Inc., for scrapping.
+Santa Fe thereafter sailed to Bremerton, Washington, on 25 January 1946.
+She was decommissioned there on 19 October and assigned to the Bremerton Group of the Pacific Reserve Fleet, where she remained for the next thirteen years.
+She was ultimately struck from the Naval Vessel Register on 1 March 1959 and sold for scrap on 9 November to Zidell Explorations, Inc., where she was broken up.